 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)

-What Materials Do I need to crochet a cowl?
+What Materials Do I need For My Crochet Cowl?

 (Yarn A) Bulky Weight Yarn (size5) – approx 200m

 (Yarn B) Superbulky Weight Yarn (size 6) – approx 80m